 Children in grades 4 and up are invited to be trained and participate in the service as acolytes on a regular rotation.

 We have Christian formation for children ages 5 through 12 during the school year.
 This is known as “The Children’s Liturgy of the Word.
 The children and their Catechist are invited to come forward at the time of the Opening Prayer.
 They are then dismissed to a separate classroom where the Catechist explains the Sunday readings on a level that the children can understand.
 The Catechist will often engage the children by means of art and music to reinforce the lesson or homily.
 The children re-turn to church at the Offertory in order to take part in the Liturgy of the Eucharist.

 “I’d like to get more involved at The Church of the Epiphany.
 How do I go about doing so?”

 The easiest way to get involved is to contact Fr.
 Matt.
 He will meet with you and help you discern where your gifts for ministry lie.
-Then a list of the ways you can minister will be given to you.
+A list of the ways you can minister will be given to you.
 After you discover how you would like to serve at Epiphany, you may need to be trained for certain liturgical ministries (Lector, Eucharist Minister, Eucharistic Visitor, Acolyte).
 Another way to find out current opportunities to volunteer is to sign up for Epiphany’s e-News which is sent by e-mail once a week.
 To sign up, just send a request via email to our church secretary.
-Watch the bulletin boards for sign-up sheets for specific events.
-Finally, Epiphany hosts a Ministry Fair every October showcasing all the ministries in the Church.
-Representatives of each ministry are on hand to answer any questions you may have.
+Also, the Church Bulletin frequently has announcements asking for volunteers to help with special events. boards for sign-up sheets for specific events.
+Finally, Epiphany hosts a Ministry Fair every September showcasing all the ministries in the Church.
+Representatives of many minis-tries are on hand to answer any questions you may have.
 We are a Church of service and we will find a place for you to serve.